 Although these tips are geared mainly towards pipetting, they can easily be applied to other repetitive tasks that you perform throughout the course of a normal day in your lab.

 Stay relaxed physically and mentally while pipetting.
 As discussed earlier, stress, prolonged muscle tension, and poor ergonomics are all contributing factors to developing repetitive strain injury.
 Avoid awkward positions while pipetting and make sure to follow proper pipetting techniques.

 Regardless of the activity, typing a report on your computer or pipetting, you want to ensure that you are sitting properly and maintain good posture (your back will thank you).
 Your spine is strong and stable when you practice healthy posture.
 Slouching makes it difficult for your muscles and ligaments to keep you balanced and can lead to back pain, headaches, and other problems.
 Avoid dangling your feet, hunching your shoulders, or contort your neck when pipetting liquids.

-Ensure that your chair or stool is appropriate for the task.
+Ensure that your hand-adjustable stool is appropriate for the task.
 Most chairs offer multiple adjustment options to elevate or lower you to the specific height required for the task.
 Remember that poor ergonomics and poor posture can lead you to developing RSI.